 - Weight loss

 If you notice that your pet is experiencing any type of mouth pain, contact our veterinary team right away.

-Our Approach to Dental Extractions for Pets
+Our Approach to Pet Dental Extractions

-The typical dental extraction procedure tends to be a full day affair.
-A normal treatment can run between six to eight hours with the preparation, surgery itself, and then the post-even recovery.
+The typical dental extraction procedure tends to be a full-day affair.
+A normal treatment can run between six to eight hours with the preparation, surgery itself, and then the post-recovery.
 This includes a nerve block agent to help reduce the pain involved for the animal.
 Within the extraction procedure itself, a number of serious steps are required.
 That includes cutting into the gum to access the tooth root as well as the surrounding bone of the cheek or jaw.
 The vacated tooth socket is then cleaned out, the work area closed, and the surgical site monitored to avoid infection.
 In short, pet dental extractions are a complex and significant procedure in restoring dental health to your dog or cat.

 A singular tooth extraction is not going to be a major problem for a pet, as long as the dog or cat has other teeth that are still healthy.
 In most cases, the tooth being extracted is closer to the front.
 Since dogs and cats primarily use their molars for chewing, eating will not be a problem after the procedure.
 Within a day or so, your pet will likely not notice or remember having a bad tooth at all.
 Just expect a bit of a mess around the food bowl until they get it down to a system again.

 Visit Us for Pet Dental Extractions from Our Veterinarian in Winter Garden

 Wintermere Pointe Animal Hospital provides pet dental care, including tooth extractions when your animal needs it most.
 If you are looking for a veterinarian in Winter Garden, Clermont, or Windermere, call our clinic today.